rachitarv897/Big-Data-Course/Big Data - Data Generation/README.md

 Learning Goals
 --------------

-1.  **Data Partition

-ing in Spark**: Understand how Spark splits data into blocks/partitions based on file size.
+1.  **Data Partitioning in Spark**: Understand how Spark splits data into blocks/partitions based on file size.
 2. **Spark Joins**: Practice performing joins between related tables, such as joining `orders` with `items` and `payments`.
 3. **Scalable Data Processing**: Work with large datasets and understand how Spark handles data across a distributed system.
 4. **Optimizing Spark Jobs**: Learn how to optimize job execution by understanding partitioning and parallel processing.

-This dataset serves as a perfect example for teaching Spark operations in a distributed environment.